behave/behave/docs/gherkin.rst

 *behave* works with three types of files:

-1. `feature files`_ written by your Business Analyst / Sponsor / whoever
+1. :ref:`Feature files <docid.gherkin>` written by your Business Analyst / Sponsor / whoever
    with your behaviour scenarios in it, and
-2. a "steps" directory with `Python step implementations`_ for the scenarios.
+2. a "steps" directory with :ref:`Python step implementations <docid.tutorial.python-step-implementations>` for the scenarios.
-3. optionally some `environmental controls`_ (code to run before and after steps, scenarios, features or the whole shooting match).
+3. optionally some :ref:`environmental controls <docid.tutorial.environmental-controls>` (code to run before and after steps, scenarios, features or the whole shooting match).

-.. _`feature files`: #gherkin-feature-testing-language
+.. _`xxx_feature files`: #gherkin-feature-testing-language
-.. _`Python step implementations`: tutorial.html#python-step-implementations
-.. _`environmental controls`: tutorial.html#environmental-controls

 These files are typically stored in a directory called "features".
 The minimum requirement for a features directory is::